dat-ecosystem-archive/docs/papers/dat-paper.md

 ### Peer Connections

 After the discovery phase, Dat should have a list of potential data sources to try and contact.
 Dat uses either TCP, HTTP or [UTP](https://en.wikipedia.org/wiki/Micro_Transport_Protocol) [@rossi2010ledbat].
 UTP uses LEDBAT which is designed to not take up all available bandwidth on a network (e.g. so that other people sharing wifi can still use the Internet), and is still based on UDP so works with NAT traversal techniques like UDP hole punching.
-HTTP is support for compatibility with static file servers and web browser clients.
+HTTP is supported for compatibility with static file servers and web browser clients.
 Note that these are the protocols we support in the reference Dat implementation, but the Dat protocol itself is transport agnostic.

 If an HTTP source is specified Dat will prefer that one over other sources.
 Otherwise when Dat gets the IP and port for a potential TCP or UTP source it tries to connect using both protocols.
 If one connects first, Dat aborts the other one.
 If none connect, Dat will try again until it decides that source is offline or unavailable and then stops trying to connect to them.
-Sources Dat is able to connect to go into a list of known good sources, so that the Internet connection goes down Dat can use that list to reconnect to known good sources again quickly.
+Sources Dat is able to connect to go into a list of known good sources, so that if/when the Internet connection goes down Dat can use that list to reconnect to known good sources again quickly.

 If Dat gets a lot of potential sources it picks a handful at random to try and connect to and keeps the rest around as additional sources to use later in case it decides it needs more sources.

-Once a duplex binary connection to a remote source is open Dat then layers on the Hypercore protocol, a message based replication protocol that allows two peers to communicate over a stateless channel to request and exchange data.
+Once a duplex binary connection to a remote source is open Dat then layers on the Hypercore protocol, a message-based replication protocol that allows two peers to communicate over a stateless channel to request and exchange data.
 You open separate replication channels with many peers at once which allows clients to parallelize data requests across the entire pool of peers they have established connections with.

 ## 2.3 Network Privacy